 Spray polyurethane foam is a material that’s sprayed as a liquid so it can expand into a foam, creating a solid layer across an existing roof.

-It’s usually applied 1-2 inches thick and it’s protected from damaging UV rays by installing 2 thin layers (20-30 mils total) of silicone coating over top of the foam.
+It’s usually applied 1-2 inches thick, and it’s protected from damaging UV rays by installing 2 thin layers (20-30 mils total) of silicone coating over the top of the foam.

-For added strength, granules are embedded into the topcoat of coating.
+For added strength, granules are embedded into the top coat of the coating.

-Spray foam roofing has many advantages, but for emergency purposes, the best advantage is that spray foam can be applied quicker than any other roofing system.
+Spray foam roofing has many advantages, but for emergency purposes, the best advantage is that spray foam can be installed quicker than any other roofing system.